hzhang54/learning-management-hui/client/README.md

 Added ChapterModal.tsx, Droppable.tsx, page.tsx, SectionModal.tsx in teacher/courses/[id]
 added CustomModal.tsx without too much explanantion.
 Commented out video upload.
 ChapterModal.tsx and SectionModal.tsx are similar.
 Should look at in comparison.

+When we have form (section or chapter modal) data, these are stored in the local state.
+When we update form, they are saved in the redux store.
+And they are not saved in the backend.
+When we save draft. we are updating the backend with combined info of the course info and the section/chapter info.

+Next we implement user course view.
+The user can watch video and at 80% the video is marked complete.

+We will walk through the backend but only copy over the front end.

+Create a new file in the backend controller called userCourseProgressController.ts

+user course progress data model has per user progress for each section and nested chapter.

+Then create new routes called userCourseProgressRoutes.ts

+The update index file, do app.use

+Now we update the frontend endpoint api.

+This conclude the local development and we will prepare for deployment.